pjared/ThePeople/all-notes/development/mistakes-documentation.md

 Occurences:
 1. Patient 0: I was trying to do the checkboxes for the ballot view (ballot.page), SVG kept breaking
 2.

+# Searching
+Meilisearch has been a pain in the ass, but I figured out my main problem is that I was not running the correct queue: sail php artisan queue:work --queue=scout